LedgerInvesting/bayesblend/docs/user-guide/blending.md

 [Clyde & Iverson, 2012](file:///Users/cmgoold/Downloads/AdrianSmithVol-M-Open%20(1).pdf)).
 In the $\mathcal{M}$-open setting, BMA will place
-100% weight on the most credible of candidate models as the amount of data $N \to \infty$, as would be expected by Bayesian inference generally, which is different to identifying the 'true' data-generating process.
+100% weight on the most credible of candidate models that minimizes Kullback-Leibler divergence as the amount of data $N \to \infty$, as would be expected by Bayesian inference generally.
+This is different to identifying the 'true' data-generating process.

 What are we to do in the $\mathcal{M}$-open setting?